insight-platform/Savant/docs/source/getting_started/3_examples.rst

 Examples
 ========

 We developed example pipelines to help people get acquainted with Savant.
 Every example contains a short readme instruction on how to run it.
-Some examples are also accompanied by the articles published on Medium.
+Certain examples are also accompanied by the articles published on Medium.

+Examples are available on `GitHub <https://github.com/insight-platform/Savant/tree/develop/samples>`_.

 Full-Featured Examples
 ----------------------